garretttolmanj/startup/README.md

 + -done- 20% Stores application data in MongoDB
 + -done- 20% Stores and retrieves credentials in MongoDB
 + -done- 20% Restricts application functionality based upon authentication

+## WebSocket Deliverable
++ -done- Simon WebSocket deployed to the production environment
++ -done- A link to this GitHub startup repository prominently displayed on the application's home page
++ -done- Prerequisite: Notes in this startup Git repository README.md file.
++ -done- 20% Backend listens for WebSocket connection in the peerProxy.js file.
++ -done- 20% Frontend makes WebSocket connection in the calendar.js, friend_view.js, and friends.js.
++ -done 30% Data sent over WebSocket connection: Friend Request events and calendar updates are sent over the WebSocket connection.
++ -done- 30%  WebSocket data displayed in the application interface: When friend requests are sent over the webSocket connection and the recipient of the request is connected via the webSocket, the request is displayed their screen.
+The same thing works with the calendar and the friend view.